Recent happenings

 2024 AAAS Annual Meeting: Toward Science Without Walls

 At the annual meeting for the American Association for the Advancement of Science (AAAS) in Denver, Senior Manager of Global Science Nataliya Shulga represents the Ukrainian Science Club; notably, the two organizations have great overlap in membership.
 The ad hoc Ukrainian delegation also included Cathleen Campbell, Chair of the RESET Ukraine Action Group at the National Academies of Science, Engineering, and Medicine (NASEM), who organized a session titled “Catalyzing University Science Research and Competitive Grantmaking in Ukraine.”
-Following the meeting’s theme, “Toward Science Walls,” the event was aimed at informing and promoting US-Ukraine partnerships in science.
+Following the meeting’s theme, “Toward Science Walls,” the event is aimed at informing and promoting U.S.–Ukraine partnerships in science.

 Policy Education Trip in Egypt